RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 Allergies have a cumulative effect.
 If you’re allergic to several things, you’ll need to limit your exposure to all of them in order to see a big difference.
 If you’re only mildly allergic to cats and weeds, doing a little yardwork and petting the neighbor's cat in the same day can be enough to trigger a response, but doing those activities on different days may not cause a noticeable reaction.

 Managing your contact with allergens is the most effective thing you can do.
-Antihistamines will help, and visiting an allergist to get tested will help you determine what your strongest allergens are.
-Shots are often very effective if received routinely until your response has diminished.
+Visiting an allergist to get tested will help you determine what your strongest allergens are and your doctor can help you determine the best treatment to combat them.
+Antihistamines and shots may be very effective if received routinely until your response has diminished.
+An air purifier in the room that the bunny/hay is in can help as well.

 So what triggers your bunny allergies?
 Most often it is the timothy hay that rabbits eat that is the main culprit.
 The dust in most varieties of bedding can be a source too.
 Allergies to an animal itself are usually caused by the saliva more than the pet dander.
 More people are allergic to cats and self-grooming animals because they bathe themselves so frequently, placing those saliva proteins on their hair, which later gets airborne or sits on your furniture.